BattlesnakeOfficial/starter-snake-go/README.md

 ### Changing Appearance

 Locate the `info` function inside [logic.go](logic.go#L18).
-Inside that function tou should see a line that looks like this:
+Inside that function you should see a line that looks like this:

 ```go
 return BattlesnakeInfoResponse{